Tirth-Thakkar/APCSP-Blog/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path
+    - Path - a
-    - Route
+    - Route - e
-    - Computer System
+    - Computer System - b
-    - Computer Device
+    - Computer Device - c
-    - Bandwidth
+    - Bandwidth - d
-    - Computer Network
+    - Computer Network - f

 > Watch/review College Board Daily Video 4.1.2

 - Complete True of False Questions
+    1. True, open protocols allow for more unrestricted sharing to the rest of the internet.
+    2. False, IETF sets up the rules of the internet but does not keep manufacturers out from the internet.
+The internet is a thing where all people can access it.
+    3. False, different routes can be undertaken depending on if a MAC is available for transfer or not.
+While the file is being transferred it determines which MACs are available or not.
+    4. True, things like Internet Protocol and other protocols are agreed upon rules that set up specific behaviors in the system.
+    5. False, UDP guarantees faster transfers but does not guarantee consistent transfer success.
+    6. False, the World Wide Web is not the internet.
+WWW links pages instead.
+    7. True, HTTP is used by World Wide Web to display website pages.

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprietary) communication protocols.